 Inspecting early years and childcare

 Ofsted inspect early years providers to judge the quality and standards of the care, learning and development of children – these standards are in the Statutory Framework for the Early Years Foundation Stage.
 More information can be found on the Ofsted website.

 Ofsted inspect childcare providers to check that they comply with all the requirements of registration, but do not make any judgements about the quality of their setting.
-The inspection result will be measured in one of three ways, indicating how well the provider is meeting the requirements of registration.
-They are: